 a.
 Command.
-This Order is applicable to this Command and tenant commands and organizations located aboard MCLB Albany.
-Contractors are responsible for providing their own Respiratory Protection Programs and respiratory protective equipment.
+This Order is applicable to this Command and all tenant commands and organizations located aboard MCLBA.
+Contractors are responsible for providing their own respiratory protection programs and respiratory protective equipment.

 b.
 Signal.
-The Order is effective the date signed.
+The order is effective the date signed.